alexcsh0/RentWise/README.md

 ---

-Final project for CMPT XXX - Machine Learning.
+Final project for CMPT 310 - Machine Learning.
+SFU.
 Built using scikit-learn, Streamlit, and 25k+ rental listings from RentFaster.ca.